ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/1 - fly me to the moon.md

 When sync ratio is high that is when the pilots have lowered their defenses the most.
 To connect with others is the ability to get hurt.
 And when one is too close a perceived betrayal will hurt the most.
 If the “purity” of your feelings towards another is high enough, then you can accept everything about the other person.
 No matter what they do or say you can accept it.
-If your soul is strong, you can easily regenerate damage if you get hurt.

 ### Age
 You notice pilots are all described to be 14.
 This is the age where one is between a child and an